 On a winter day hike, however, if you become sick, injured, or lost, you must be able to keep insulated and warm, possibly for a long period of time while you wait for help and/or during a slow evacuation.

-Here are 5 tools to keep you warm in an emergency:
+5 Winter Hiking Gear items to keep you warm in an emergency:

 If someone needs to sit or lie down for a while (due to injury) you will want to insulate them as much as you can.
 A sleeping pad can help insulate them from the cold ground.
-You don't need an expensive, fancy one here either, even just a 3/4 length of a foam roll up or egg crate style sleeping pad will do, and it won't add much weight at all to your pack.
+You don’t need an expensive, fancy one here either, even just a 3/4 length foam sleeping pad will do, and it won’t add much weight at all to your pack.